dewebdes/partizan/README.md

 - **Dangerous Sinks Detection**: Automatically identifies and logs potentially dangerous code snippets.
 - **Source Maps Discovery**: Discovers and logs source maps for further analysis.
+- **WAF ASCII Filtering Detection**: Identifies filtered ASCII characters by fuzzing query parameters in web requests and checking different encoding methods if a character is filtered.
 - **Comprehensive Logging**: Provides detailed logs of requests and responses.
 - **Customizable Scans**: Easily configure and customize scans according to your needs.
 - **Interested URLs List**: Generates a list of URLs of interest for detailed security checks.